-One of the most common questions I’m asked is:
+One of the most common questions I get:

 While certain kinds of flooring are better suited to most dogs, the more accurate answer is…

-When buying flooring for your home and dog, it’s important to understand precisely what you’re getting so you do well by all – your home, dog and yourself!
+When buying flooring for your home and dog, it’s essential to understand what you’re getting.
+That way, everybody wins – your home, dog, and yourself.